 The study investigated the specific effects of:

-Turns out, each has a distinct impact on your body that is measurable in as little as four days.
+Each has a distinct impact on your body, measured in as little as four days.

 In this study, researchers recruited 61 adults — some who were healthy, some who were overweight, and some who were overweight and diabetic.
 None were exercisers before the study.
 The scientists then had the group follow three different living patterns, each for four straight days.
 The patterns were: